kateharwood/ML-Climate-Final-Project/journal.md

+## 5/2
+This week I wrote the final paper and cleaned up all the code.
+Thanks for a great semester!

 ## 4/27
 This week I completed final validation of my best model, cleaned up the results slides and started creating a detailed outline for my paper.